harshgadodia/harshgadodia/README.md

-Built using Jekyll, and largely using the work of those who worked on the github repository minimal-mistakes.
-Special thanks to both.
+Built using Jekyll, using the theme (github repository) minimal-mistakes.